After US offer, Germany unleashes Leopard tanks for Ukraine

 Germany was “acting in close coordination” with its international allies, he added.

-The long-awaited decision came after U.S. officials said Tuesday that a preliminary agreement had been struck for the United States to send M1 Abrams tanks to help Ukraine’s troops push back Russian forces that remain entrenched in the country’s east almost a year after Moscow’s invasion and war.
+The long-awaited decision came after U.S. officials said Tuesday that a preliminary agreement had been struck for the United States to send M1 Abrams tanks to help Ukraine’s troops push back Russian forces that remain entrenched in the country’s east almost a year after Russia invaded its neighbor.

 Scholz had insisted that any decision to provide Ukraine with powerful Leopard 2 tanks would need to be taken in conjunction with Germany’s allies, chiefly the United States.
 By getting Washington to commit some of its own tanks, Berlin hopes to share the risk of any backlash from Russia.